-6. The Parent Company's management and Board of Directors are responsible for the preparation of other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Corporate Governance Report, Shareholder's Information, but does not include the consolidated financial statements and our auditors' report thereon.
-The other information is expected to be made available to us after the date of this auditor's report.
+6. The Parent Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the information included in the annual report, but does not include the consolidated financial statements and our auditor's report thereon.